 Play tracks content popularity and ranks it accordingly.
 The ranking respects access levels: a logged-in team member sees the most-visited content they can actually read, not a list filtered for anonymous visitors.

 Play exposes a REST endpoint used by Slack slash commands to search the knowledge base.
-It also sends activity events — content views and edits — to the Website Reports Airtable base for tracking engagement across the network.
+It also sends activity events — content edits — to the Website Network Activity Airtable base for tracking engagement across the network.